aprescott/sidekiq-symbols/README.md

 ### Caveats

-I have not tested this in a production environment!
+While there is an automated test suite, and I have smoke-tested manually, I have not thoroughly tested this in a production environment!
 The 0.x version is there for a reason!

 ### Installing